whoisdsmith/LifeNodes/Summaries/Blog Years.md

 **It is vital that Dustin and his loved ones understand that he is not alone and that recovery is possible with the right support.** Resources like the National Suicide Prevention Lifeline (988) and the Substance Abuse and Mental Health Services Administration (SAMHSA) hotline (1-800-662-HELP) are available 24/7 for immediate help.

-Dustin's blog entries from 2009 paint a picture of a young man struggling with a range of complex emotions and challenges.
+# Dustin's Blog Entries from 2009

+paint a picture of a young man struggling with a range of complex emotions and challenges.
 Here's a breakdown of some key patterns and behaviors:

 **Mental Health:**